 Publisher: Darkwind Press

-I’d recommend Lucky Town to readers who enjoy urban fantasy with realistic, well-developed characters with heart, stories that take place in a wider universe, and a plot that keeps you turning pages.
-More please.
+I’d recommend Cover Me to readers who enjoy short sweet, yet bittersweet story with interesting characters, and a story that keeps you turning pages.
 5 out of 5 stars.